-When I first got my Instant Pot, I was confused about how to do a Quick Release versus a Natural Release after cooking.
+When I first got my Instant Pot, I was confused about how to do a Quick Release versus a Natural Release after the cooking cycle.
 I assumed you would just turn the pressure valve to one of the two, but nope.
-I was like how in the heck do I do this?!
+I was like, how in the heck do I do this?!

 In my Instant Pot Group, I see so many people confused with the same thing!
 So, today, I am going to break it down for you.
 I’ll be sharing the difference between a quick release and natural release of pressure.

 *I use affiliate links in this post.
 If you buy anything from my links I will earn a small commission*

 Some recipes will tell you to quick release when the beeper on your Instant pot goes off where others will tell you to naturally release.
 But, what is the difference and how do you do it?
 Below, you will learn all you need to know about Quick Release VS. Natural Release.